chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-06-25-gsp340-build-and-optimize-data-warehouses-with-bigquery-challenge-lab.md

       .ml-li { margin-left: auto; }
 ---

-In this article, we will go through the lab **GSP340** _[GSP340 Build and Optimize Data Warehouses with BigQuery: Challenge Lab](https://www.qwiklabs.com/focuses/14341?parent=catalog)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/147) exercise.
+In this article, we will go through the lab **GSP340** _[GSP340 Build and Optimize Data Warehouses with BigQuery: Challenge Lab](https://www.qwiklabs.com/focuses/14341?parent=catalog)_, which is an [advanced-level](https://www.qwiklabs.com/quests/147) exercise on Qwiklabs.
 You will practice how to create a day-partitioned table in BigQuery and populate data from different datasets, related to the Covid-19 pandemic.

 **Topics tested**:

 - Use BigQuery to access public COVID and other demographic datasets.
-- Create a new BigQuery dataset which will store your tables.
+- Create a new BigQuery dataset that will store your tables.
 - Add a new date partitioned table to your dataset.
 - Add new columns to this table with appropriate data types.
 - Run a series of JOINS to populate these new columns with data drawn from other tables.